Enjoy sex like you used to

-Penis enlargement has long been a topic of curiosity.
+Penis enlargement has long been a topic of curiosity among men.
 And there are definitely plenty of gadgets and products out there — like penis weights — promising to increase penis size.

-Short answer: There’s little evidence to back the safety and effectiveness of penis weights.
+Short answer: There’s little evidence to back the safety and effectiveness of these penile stretching devices.

-In this article, we cover what penis weights are in more detail.
-And we outline what the research says about these devices.
+In this article, we’ll discuss penile weights in more detail and outline the research on these devices.

 Penis weights are devices designed to stretch penile tissue by applying gentle pressure, typically using hanging weights or a heavy ball.